 The Origin of Mass – Physics Beyond the Standard Model

-The standard model of elementary particle physics successfully describes the behaviour of all known elementary particles (and corresponding antiparticles): each 6 quarks and leptons.
+The Standard Model of elementary particle physics successfully describes all known elementary particles (and corresponding antiparticles): each 6 quarks and leptons.
 In addition, there are gauge bosons mediating the particle’s interactions, and the Higgs boson.
 Its discovery on 2012 opened a number of fundamental questions that are addressed by theoreticians at the MPIK.

-Both Dark Matter and the proof of non-zero neutrino masses as well as some theoretical deficiencies require an extension of the standard model of elementary particle physics which seems to be valid only up to a certain energy, from which on so-called new physics comes into play.
-Theoreticians of the MPIK are studying supersymmetry and Grand Unified Theory as promising extensions of the standard model in connection to present and future particle physics experiments, and cosmology.
+Both dark matter and the proof of non-zero neutrino masses as well as some further theoretical deficiencies require an extension of the Standard Model of elementary particle physics which seems to be valid only up to a certain energy, from which on so-called new physics comes into play.
+Theoreticians of the MPIK are studying supersymmetry and Grand Unified Theory as promising extensions of the Standard Model in connection to present and future particle physics experiments, and cosmology.